edrodrigues/ai-sop-training/README.md

 ## Conclusion

-### Summary of Benefits and Considerations

 A summary of the key benefits and considerations of using AI agents for SOP training.

-### Future Outlook

-Potential developments, such as the integration of AI agents with VR/AR to enhance SOP training.
+Calculating the Business Case for implementing the AI Agent for SOP Training.

 ## Bibliography